NET WORTH: $2.8 billion

-COMMUNITY BUILDING: Grantees have included Citymeals-on-Wheels, Chabad of Los Feliz, and Beverly Hills Police Officers Association.
+COMMUNITY BUILDING: Grantees include Citymeals-on-Wheels, Chabad of Los Feliz, and Beverly Hills Police Officers Association.

-EDUCATION: Most of Diller and von Furstenberg’s funding in education has gone directly to schools in New York and L.A.
+EDUCATION: Most of Diller and von Furstenberg’s funding in education supports schools in New York and L.A.
 Examples include Village Academies, the New School, the Curtis School, P.S.
 184M, and the Queen Sofia Spanish Institute.
 KIPP New York and Outward Bound have also received funding, as have MIT, and the UCLA Foundation.

-HEALTH: While the couple hasn’t chosen any specific issue to focus on, or made any truly significant commitments to health-related organizations, they have made contributions, usually in the $10,000-$25,000 range to places such as the Beth Israel Medical Center, Aid for AIDS of Nevada, the Texas Heart Institute, Cedars-Sinai Medical Center, and National Parkinsons Foundation.
+HEALTH: While the couple has not chosen any specific issue to prioritize, or made any truly significant commitments to health-related organizations, they have made contributions, usually in the $10,000-$25,000 range to places such as the Beth Israel Medical Center, Aid for AIDS of Nevada, the Texas Heart Institute, Cedars-Sinai Medical Center, and National Parkinsons Foundation.

-ENVIRONMENT: Grantees have included Conservation International, Heal the Bay, and NRDC.
+ENVIRONMENT: Grantees include Conservation International, Heal the Bay, and NRDC.

 LOOKING FORWARD: Diller and von Furstenberg have ramped up their charitable giving in recent years.
 With nearly $60 million in assets, the foundation is poised to further increase its giving, but we suspect this is only the beginning, since the couple has pledged to give more than $1 billion to charity through their Giving Pledge.